If you’ve heard of Pomeranians than you’ve likely heard of Jiffpom.

 The breed is of Nordic descent, bred from sled dogs.
 It’s named for Pomerania which, while around today, used to be an area in northeast Europe that contained Poland and what used to be West Germany.
 Obviously, it doesn’t exist by that name today.
 In that part of the world and others, the breed is called “Zwergspitz,” which translates from German to English as “Dwarf Spitz.”
 They’re called that because Pomeranians as we know them weren’t originally as small as they are today, so when people bred the smaller breed, they called it the dwarf version of the original

-There’s a lot of personality in a little package.
+There’s a lot of personality in a little package with the Pomeranian.

 This picture highlights the fun personality of the breed.
 Note the Cheerio on her front leg.
 She’s been taught to ignore that treat until her owner gives a command.
 For the full 30 seconds her owner had her ignore the treat, she looked away with her eyes closed, looking like she was tanning herself in the sun.

-Credit for their popularity stems back to Queen Victoria.
+Credit for the popularity of the Pomeranian stems back to Queen Victoria.

 On a trip to Florence, Italy, during her reign over Great Britain, Queen Victoria discovered the ancestor to today’s Pomeranian.
 She fell in love with the breed and brought some dogs back with her when she returned to England.